New in Hamburg

 Contact point for information on the topic "New in Hamburg"

 You may contact the Hamburg Welcome Center (HWC) service advisors by telephone or e-mail prior to or upon your arrival in Hamburg if you need any information on the topic “New in Hamburg”.
-The HWC offers various free services for newcomers to Hamburg.
+The HWC offers various free services for domestic and international newcomers to Hamburg.
 After making an appointment by e-mail or by phone, you can get information about living in Hamburg and Hamburg as a study and research location in addition to personal counseling.
 The HWC can initially issue your residence permit and initially register your residence.
 The service is free of charge.

-To avoid hours of online searching, check out the following sites for information on the City of Hamburg and for a list of event highlights in Hamburg:
+To avoid long online searching, please check out the following sites for information on the City of Hamburg and for a list of event highlights in Hamburg:

 Getting around in Hamburg

 If you live in Hamburg or in the Hamburg area, you are better off if you avoid the roads and take the U-Bahn, S-Bahn, AKN, rapid transit or regional rail lines for fast, direct rail connections within the Hamburg region, all leading into the city center.